 Succulents can change colors throughout the year based on multiple factors such as water, length of the day, heat, fertilizer, soil, etc. Like other plants, they absorb water and carbon dioxide and transform them into glucose and oxygen through photosynthesis.
 In this process, pigments called chlorophyll (shows the color green), carotenoid (shows the color of yellow to orange), and anthocyanins (shows the color red or purple) play an important role.

-When put in the shade, most succulents turns green because chlorophyll is responsible for capturing sunlight to keep the photosynthesis process going.
+When put in the shade, most succulents turn green because chlorophyll is responsible for capturing sunlight to keep the photosynthesis process going.
 When placed in the sun or extreme temperatures, the anthocyanins are in higher concentration in the plant cells.
 The anthocyanins act as antioxidants that protect plants against overexposure to UV lights and extreme temperatures.
 It is also known that anthocyanins which are more stable at a lower temperature.
 That is why we often see succulents green in summer and color up during fall and winter.

 Like other plants, succulents also tend to grow longer stems when put in the shade, and the leaves are more spread out.
 That is simply because all plants want to get more exposure to the sunlight by making themselves wider and closer to the sun.